jacquev6/vincent-jacques.net/assets/IpMap.md

 I've recently improved my knowledge of the JavaScript language and ecosystem.
 I think this project would deserve some work to improve its code quality and maintainability.
-But I keep it here because it's still working software.
+I keep it here because it's still working software.